Professional Program in Producing

 Refund Schedule for Professional Program in Producing Tuition (Refund percentage applies to full tuition cost):

-If you are admitted to the Professional Program in Producing you must obtain a J-1 Non-Degree Student Visa for participation in the program.
-You first need to apply for a UCLA DS-2019.
-The DS-2019 is the document that you'll bring to your local American consulate in order to obtain your visa.
+If you are enrolled in the Professional Program in Producing and need a F-1 visa, you will first need to apply for a UCLA I-20.
+The I-20 is the document that you'll bring to your local American consulate in order to obtain your visa.
 First, apply for the UCLA Professional Program in Producing per the admission instructions.
-If you are admitted, you may request a DS-2019 application from us.
-At that point, you will need to complete the DS-2019 application and provide a number of supporting financial documents, as well as a copy of the photo page from your passport.
+If you are admitted, you may request an I-20 application from us.
+At that point, you will need to complete the I-20 application and provide a number of supporting financial documents, as well as a copy of the photo page from your passport.
 We will send you instructions in an email.

-To allow enough time to obtain a J-1 visa, you must apply to our program by April 1, 2016.
+To allow enough time to obtain a F-1 visa, you must apply to our program by September 23, 2016.
 International students are encouraged to apply for the Professional Program as early as possible.
 The longer the wait, the less likely it will be that you will have enough time to secure your visa before the course begins.
 There is no discount for international students who arrive late to the program.

-Please be advised that there is a non-refundable $340 DS-2019 processing fee payable to UCLA.
-You will be charged this fee once your DS-2019 is processed.
-In addition, please be aware that students entering the United States on a J-1 visa must first pay a $180 SEVIS fee to the U.S. Department of Homeland Security and a visa application fee to the U.S. Embassy.
-Fees differ with each embassy.
+Please be advised that there is a non-refundable $340 I-20 processing fee payable to UCLA.
+You will be charged this fee once your I-20 is processed.
+In addition, please be aware that students entering the United States on a F-1 visa must first pay a $200 SEVIS fee to the U.S. Department of Homeland Security.

 If you have questions, please send an email to firstname.lastname@example.org.